FEAST-SEDLab/FEAST_PtE/README.rst

 	-save_results	        Generates and saves a Results object.
 	-set_kwargs_attrs	Allows any attribute to be set using key word arguments.

+site_emission_methdods.py
+	allows initial gas field emisions to be controlled at the site level.

 InputData:
 ----------